Rishabh-Kodes/Rishabh-Kodes/README.md

 ### I'm a Student, Developer and Designer!!
 - 🔭 I’m currently working as a Freelance web developer
-- 🌱 I’m currently learning Advanced NodeJS
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Open source projects
 - ✨ Fun fact: I love to design Logo and UI/UX